suinleelab/AIControl.jl/README.md

 - `xtxs.jld` (6.0MB): A pre-computed transpose(X)\*X matrix of size 441 by 441.

 When you uncompress the tar.bz2 files, each requires around 6.5GB of your HDD.
-We have subsampled version (1.4GB compressed and 4.6GB uncompressed) for those who need smaller data.
+We have a subsampled version (1.4GB compressed and 4.6GB uncompressed) for those who need smaller data.

 ## Paper
 We have a paper in BioRxiv evaluating and comparing the performance of AIControl to other peak callers.